Herbert Blumberg

 General Sir Herbert Edward Blumberg, (20 March 1869 – 16 August 1934) was a Royal Marines officer who served as Adjutant-General Royal Marines.

 Military career

 Blumberg was commissioned into the Royal Marine Light Infantry on 1 February 1888.

 He served as Deputy Assistant Adjutant-General at Headquarters, Royal Marine Forces from October 1911 and as Assistant Adjutant-General at Headquarters, Royal Marine Forces from June 1916 during the First World War.
+He was promoted to temporary brigadier general on 1 July 1918.

 He went on to be Adjutant-General Royal Marines in December 1920 before retiring in March 1924.